Laws and Regulations Applicable to the Edwards Aquifer

 Since 1999, only minor TCEQ rule changes have been implemented.
 These changes include a 30-day public comment period for Contributing Zone Plan (CZP) applications, the posting of annual program expense reports, incorporating the requirements of the Texas Geoscience Practice Act for licensing of professional geoscientists that conduct geologic assessments, an additional prohibition for injection wells, re-mapping of portions of the regulated areas, and changes to the application fees.

 Since its start of operations in 1996, the Edwards Aquifer Authority has adopted only a handful of rules related to protecting Edwards water quality.
+It is fair to say the EAA rules are focused mainly on point-source threats, such as chemical spills.
 None are aimed at managing development and impervious cover, which are considered by most environmental scientists to be the main threat to Aquifer water quality.
 The agency has rules prohibiting chemicals, standing water, and trash in the vicinity of wells, and in 2008 it made its first real foray into the water quality arena by adopting rules that require businesses storing large amounts of hazardous materials to take spill containment measures.
 In May of 2009 it proposed an extension of these rules to include some fire control measures, as a result of an incident in Helotes that we will explore shortly.
+In July of 2016, in the face of stiff opposition from vested business owners, the city of San Antonio banned the use of coal-tar sealants on roadways and parking lots, which some scientific studies have shown to be cancer-causing.
+The ban only applies to San Antonio's jurisdiction, not the entire Aquifer.

 As mentioned earlier, there is no clear consensus regarding what agency has the duty and authority to develop water quality regulations.
 While the enabling legislation of the EAA seems to authorize it to implement water quality rules, the legislation's author has said that is not what the Legislature intended.
 The EAA has several times delayed development of water quality rules because it was concerned such action would result in a private property rights backlash and legislative retaliation.